elvisnava/DSLab-StackOverflow/lit-review.md

 TTM uses tag-word combinations and aggregates them at the corpus level, to overcome the data sparsity problem caused by short questions which makes alternatives like LDA perform poorly.
 The latent distributions on topics, tags and words are learned using Gibbs sampling.
 Later, topic distributions are inferred for the single documents.
 COUPE profiles every user by comparing their answer to a question to those of other users, and constructing counts of "wins", "ties" and "losses".
 Then, given a new question, the counts for previous questions are reshaped using topic similarity to the current question, and aggregated with simple descriptive statistics.

+## IEEE 2015 - Who Will Answer my Question on StackOverflow?

+The paper aims to predict whether a certain user will answer a certain question, using a feature-based prediction approach and a social network based prediction approach.

+The feature-based approach uses question and user features to train a Random Forest.
+To determine which tuples to feed the learning algorithm with, for every question it first computes a list of similar questions, and then only considers tuples of the original question with users who answered questions in the list.
+Beyond very simple features, question features include topic features obtained with LDA.

+The social network based approach consists in building a social network graph with users, and predicting candidate answering users with a local search on the graph.
+The edges in the social network graph have weights corresponding to the amount of communication that took place between the users, with multipliers determined by the amount of tags in common and activity time in common.

+The two approaches are combined by putting together the respective candidate users lists.
+This combined approach achieves 44% precision, 59% recall, and 49% F-measure (average across all test sets), but is not compared with any baselines.

 # Fairness
 ## ACM 2017 New Fairness Measures
 same as NIPS 2017 Beyond Parity